-- 1. Double-click the Administrative Tools icon in the Control Panel. - Double-click the Data Sources (ODBC) icon.
+- 1. Double-click the Administrative Tools icon in the Control Panel. - Double-click the ODBC Data Sources (64-bit) icon.
 The ODBC Data Source Administrator dialog appears. - 3.
-Select the database to use with Qlik Sense. - 4.
+In the User DSN tab, select the database to use with Qlik Sense. - 4.
 Select the Drivers tab in the Data Sources dialog.

 In the Drivers tab you can see a list of installed ODBC drivers.
 If your DBMS is not listed you must install a driver for it.
 Run the install program delivered with the ODBC driver, for example the Microsoft ODBC install program.